ymerta/DesignPatternCarRental/README.md

 # RentalCarSystem

 A modular and extensible **Car Rental System** implemented in Java using **multiple Design Patterns**.
-The project includes real-world object models such as `Car`, `Customer`, and `Rental`, with clean separation of concerns and a strong OOP architecture.
+The project includes real-world object models such as `Car`, `Customer` and `Rental`, with clean separation of concerns and a strong OOP architecture.

 <img src="RentalCarSystem.png" alt="Class Diagram" width="500"/>

 ---

 ## Features